 The life stage of the fish at which entrainment occurs may be important for population dynamics (Independent Review Panel 2011).
 For example, winter entrainment of delta smelt, longfin smelt, and threadfin shad (Dorosoma petenense) may correspond to migration and spawning of adult fish, and spring and summer exports may overlap with development of larvae and juveniles.
-The loss of prespawning adults and all their potential progeny may have greater consequences than entrainment of the same number of larvae or juvenile fish.
+The loss of pre-spawning adults and all their potential progeny may have greater consequences than entrainment of the same number of larvae or juvenile fish because younger life stages would have some level of natural mortality before reaching adulthood.

 While swimming through south Delta channels, fish can be subjected to stress from poor water quality (seasonally high temperatures, low DO, high water transparency, and Microcystis blooms) and low water velocities, which create lacustrine-like conditions.
 Any of these factors can cause elevated mortality rates by weakening or disorienting the fish and increasing their vulnerability to predators (Vogel 2011).